Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Experimental Section

 \subsection{Sample preparation}

 The SS sample was produced using high pressure torsion (HPT) to produce sub-micron grain sizes appropriate for BCDI.
-A sheet of 316 A4 austenitic stainless steel (composition shown in Table \ref{supp-table:composition}), 1 mm thick, was obtained from RS Components (stock number 264-7241) and cut into a 5 mm diameter disk.
+A sheet of 316 A4 austenitic stainless steel (composition shown in Table \ref{supp-table:composition}, Supporting Information), 1 mm thick, was obtained from RS Components (stock number 264-7241) and cut into a 5 mm diameter disk.
 The disk then went through HPT to refine the grain microstructure.
 HPT was performed in a quasi-constrained set-up \cite{Zhilyaev2008} on a Zwick Roell Z100 Materials Testing machine.
-Using 5 mm diameter anvils, a compressive force of 80 kN was applied to the face of the disk and maintained for 30 turns using a rotational speed of 5 °$\mathrm{s^{-1}}$.
+Using 5 mm diameter anvils, a compressive force of 80 kN was applied to the face of the disk and maintained for 30 turns using a rotational speed of 5 ° $\mathrm{s^{-1}}$.
 The final disk thickness after HPT was 300 $\mu $m.
-The disk was then annealed in vacuum ($5\times10^{-6}$ mbar) at 700 °C for 1 hour.
+The disk was then annealed in vacuum ($5\times10^{-6}$ mbar) at 700 °C for 1 h, ramping up and down at 4 °C $\mathrm{min}^{-1}$.
 Following annealing, the disk was sequentially ground with 800, 1200, and 2500 grit SiC paper, followed by polishing in 3 $\mu $m and 1 $\mu $m diamond suspension.

+Powder X-ray diffraction (Figure \ref{supp-fig:powder_XRD}, Supporting Information) showed that after HPT, the sample was predominately composed of deformation-induced martensite.
+The heat treatment removed macroscale residual stresses and the sample underwent recovery and recrystallization to form austenite \cite{Bartova2022,Naghizadeh2018}.
+The measured austenite grain was likely formed during heat treatment due to the relatively low misorientation and very low observed strain (relative to the average lattice parameter of the grain) near the surface of the grain.
+It was noted that carbides could have formed during the annealing, which could attract solutes that have become mobile due to hydrogen.